pfdubois/BridgeBidding/source/CompetingSuit.rst

    pair: convention; Michaels Cue Bid
    single: two-suited bids

-An immediate or balancing cue bid of a suit opener is shows a distributional hand with 5-5 or better shape, with the suits being both majors when the opponents bid a minor, and the unbid major and a minor if the opponents bid a major.
+A cue bid of an opening suit bid shows a distributional hand with 5-5 or better shape, with the suits being both majors when the opponents bid a minor, and the unbid major and a minor if the opponents bid a major.
+For example:

+* (1♥) 2♥ shows five spades and five of an unknown minor.
+* (1♦) 2♦ shows 5-5 in the majors.

+Advancer can bid 2N! asking for the minor.
+Except in unusual circumstances, advancer must choose between partner's two suits.
+Bidding the fourth suit is only done with a preemptive hand and a good long suit.

+The Michaels bid does not promise anything more than a prudent overcall but is unlimited.

+Without partnership agreement, (1x) P (1y) 2x is not Michaels but natural; this is especially possible after the opponents open 1♣ or 1♦.

 .. note::
    Cue bids are in general not alertable -- in fact, 1♣ - (2♣) is only alerted if it